-Comprehensive panels take out the guess work, giving laboratories and healthcare providers the highest probability of identifying infectious diseases.
+Comprehensive panels take out the guess work, giving laboratories and healthcare providers a higher probability of identifying pathogens associated with infectious disease.
 Designed with the syndromic approach in mind, each panel combines a broad grouping of probable pathogenic causes into a single, rapid test.

-The four, FDA-cleared FilmArray panels test for viruses, bacteria, parasites, yeast and antimicrobial resistance genes.
-Whether you’re trying to select appropriate therapy for a septic patient or determine exactly which respiratory pathogen is making a young child sick, the FilmArray System can return answers fast.
+The five, FDA-cleared FilmArray panels test for viruses, bacteria, parasites, yeast and antimicrobial resistance genes.
+Whether you’re trying to select appropriate therapy for a septic patient or determine exactly which respiratory pathogen is making a young child sick, the FilmArray® System can return answers fast.
 Click on the icons to learn more.

 Point-Counterpoint: Large multiplex PCR panels should be first line tests for detection of respiratory and intestinal pathogens